BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 ## [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/)

 ### Hiding NPC's
 Having ProtocolLib installed will let you hide Citizens NPCs if specified conditions are met.
-You can do that by adding `hide_npcs` section to _custom.yml_ file in your package.
-There you can assign conditions to specific NPC IDs:
+You can do that by adding a `hide_npcs` section to the *custom.yml* file in your package.
+It allows you to assign conditions to specific NPC IDs like so:

 ```YAML
 hide_npcs: